Slow cooker beef and broccoli

-This slow cooker version of beef and broccoli is based on my popular stovetop version.
+This slow cooker version of beef and broccoli is based on my popular stovetop version and a similar low carb version.
 They’re similar in terms of the ingredients and the sauce, so you’ll be getting that same great taste and flavor.
 Also similar is how this slow cooker version is a one-pot recipe — everything, including the broccoli, is cooked together in the slow cooker.
 You won’t need to steam or cook the broccoli separately.

 You can decide which cooking method is ideal for you based on how much time and effort you’re willing to spend.
 The stovetop/pan method is for people who are short on time, but are willing to take the effort to cook the dish.
 On the other hand, the slow cooker method is for people who are looking for a “hands-off” approach and who are able to start their slow cooker hours in advance to give it time to cook.